-The General Data Protection Regulation (GDPR) is a new set of regulations that will start to be enforced on May 25, 2018.
+The General Data Protection Regulation (GDPR) is a new set of regulations that began to be enforced on May 25, 2018.
 The GDPR gives EU residents more control over their personal data.
 Non-compliance with the GDPR can result in fees of up to €20 million or 4% of global annual revenue - so your company needs to be ready!

 We’ve separately published a detailed article for lawyers and compliance professionals that explains how JobScore is preparing to help employers with GDPR Compliance.